 That's why it's so hard to cure without some type of strategy and considerable commitment.
 You can't wish anxiety away, and those that depend on some type of "quick fix" are going to be sorely disappointed.
-You CAN cure anxiety, but you need to make sure that you're in a point in your life where you're willing to make life changes in order to ensure your anxiety doesn't come back.
+You CAN cure anxiety, but you need to make sure that you're at a point in your life where you're willing to make life changes to ensure your anxiety doesn't come back.
 The first step is always accepting that you want anxiety changed.

 There are a lot of strategies people use to combat anxiety.
 The more common include:

 - Therapy Therapy is, by far, one of the most effective ways to cure anxiety.
 It's expensive, and many people struggle to find a therapist they trust in their area, but it is worth trying to find a therapist you are comfortable working with that you can afford.
-Cognitive behavioral therapy is the only method that has received considerable research and is under strict oversight in order to work.
+Cognitive behavioral therapy is the only method that has received considerable research and is under strict oversight to work.
 Never discard therapy just because you're skeptical of the benefits.
 Those that use it often find that it works.

 - Herbs There are several herbal medicines that may be used for anxiety as well.
 Kava, passionflower, and valerian root are the most popular.
 Of those three, only kava appears to have significant research in its favor.
-It carries some side effect risk, however, and like prescription medicines it needs to be used in conjunction with a long term treatment.
+It carries some side effect risk, however, and like prescription medicines, it needs to be used in conjunction with long-term treatment.

 There are several "alternative" therapies and anxiety reduction techniques as well.
 Some work better than others, and some people find that they have more success with one than others will.
 For example, hypnosis has been known to work, but it tends to work poorly for those that don't believe in it.